vasilevich/object-arrarify/README.md

 [![npm version](https://badge.fury.io/js/object-arrarify.svg)](https://www.npmjs.com/package/object-arrarify)
 # object-arrarify

-A npm module which converts an ordinary object into an object with various methods which naively are found within an Array,
+A npm module which converts an ordinary object into an object with various methods which natively are found within an Array,
 such as map, filter, find, forEach, and more, all behave similar to the native array version however, instead of index,
 it provides key(second param), and index(third param).